BBQ fruit and veg goes well beyond just a salad. Check out our ideas for new ways to incorporate fruit and vegetables into your summer feasting!

 Grilled peaches are a super easy way to add some warmth to a late night BBQ fruit dessert.
 Cut peaches in half, remove the stone, brush with melted butter and place them on the grill.

 When both sides are soft and a bit charred (roughly 4-5 minutes each), move them to a fresh bowl of vanilla ice cream.
 Or, coat them with butter and sprinkle with cinnamon and sugar for a slightly caramelised topping.
+Make peaches part of an alternative BBQ fruit salad.

-Bananas are a classic BBQ fruity dessert, and are great with cinnamon, so why not try apples too?
+Bananas are a classic BBQ fruit dessert, and are great with cinnamon, so why not try apples too?
 Slice and place on a clean grill, add honey and cinnamon for a sweet treat that’s amazing on kebabs, or as a dessert all its own.

 Watermelon might sound like a watery option, but this wet fruit won’t put out your BBQ!
 That’s right, you can BBQ watermelon!